AustinCodingAcademy/alumni-gitbook/2019-summer/5-phone-interview.md

 ## Question of the day

+During the Scrum Meeting, we'll go around the circle and everyone will have **one minute** to answer the following prompt:

+### A well-designed website

+* Name a website that you find particularly well-designed.
+* What makes this website well-designed?
+Describe 1-2 features that make it easy and fun to use.

 ## Interview demo

 Special guests Edsel and Charles will demo a technical phone interview!
 You'll have a chance to ask them questions afterwards.